OP-TEE/optee_docs/architecture/spmc.rst

 				World.

-Each SP is loaded into the system using ``ldelf`` and started.
+Each ELF format SP is loaded into the system using ``ldelf`` and started.
 This is based around the same process as loading the early TAs.
+For each binary format SP a simpler method is used to copy the binary into a suitable memory area.
 All SPs are run after they are loaded and run until a ``FFA_MSG_WAIT`` is sent by the SP.